You know what? You have no idea how lucky you are this week.

 Nonetheless (and you’ll have seen this coming), it’s when the Eleventh Doctor shows up that things get hot.
 It’s partly down to the origin story.
 He literally bounces into Amelia’s kitchen, briefly adopting the role of toddler to her surprisingly capable childminder, and destroying crockery with the vigorous enthusiasm of a drunk relative at a Greek wedding.
-The first face he sees is that of a child, and it’s almost as if something happens in that transition: the visiting alien who apes the first thing it sees, or Bugs Bunny uncovering a hatched baby bird who gazes at him and cries “Mama!”
+The first face that swims into his vision is that of a child, and it’s almost as if something happens in this transition: the visiting alien who apes the first thing it sees, or Bugs Bunny uncovering a hatched baby bird who gazes at him and cries “Mama!”

 There’s a school of thought that believes – in all seriousness – that seven-year-old Amelia Pond would have been a better and more interesting companion than the damaged, fickle 20-something the Doctor swept away the night before her wedding.
 I’m still not sure whether I agree, but it would have made for a very interesting dynamic.
 The Doctor’s travelled with plenty of troubled young women (and one or two men) – but a girl?
 It limits what you can do with the character and the danger you can put them in, and there are all sorts of rules about working with children, and let’s face it, it would have been ethically dubious unless you make the companion an ancient deity in the body of a child, which limits the audience’s ability to relate to her… Look, basically it just wouldn’t have worked, but at least it would have been different, and I can’t help feeling that ‘different’ is something we don’t see enough in contemporary Doctor Who.